-NI squad 'collectively stand by' Shiels
+Northern Ireland squad 'stand by' manager Shiels

 His remarks drew widespread criticism, including from former England players Siobhan Chamberlain and Ian Wright.

-On Wednesday, the NI boss apologised for the offence caused and said he was "an advocate for the women's game and passionate about developing opportunities for women and girls to flourish".
+On Wednesday, the 65-year-old apologised for the offence caused and said he was "an advocate for the women's game and passionate about developing opportunities for women and girls to flourish".

-However, Callaghan has issued a stern defence of the much-criticised manager, added; "Kenny has transformed the game here in Northern Ireland because he understands how to get the best out of his players."
+Callaghan said: "Kenny has transformed the game here in Northern Ireland because he understands how to get the best out of his players.

 "We have qualified for a major tournament because he transformed our mindset.
 We look forward to the next few months as we continue to prepare for the Euros this summer."

+Shiels' comment came after his side had lost to England in front of a crowd of 15,348 - a record for a women's football match in the country.
+Callaghan said selling out Windsor Park was a "pivotal moment" for the game in Northern Ireland.

+"We as players and staff will continue as a team to help grow the game and inspire the next generation of young players and fans," she said.

-Shiels, 65, was appointed manager of the senior women's team in May 2019, having previously led Kilmarnock and Derry City's men's teams.
+Shiels was appointed manager of the senior women's team in May 2019, having previously led Kilmarnock and Derry City's men's teams.

 He oversaw Northern Ireland's successful Euro 2022 play-off campaign, which saw them secure the country's first ever qualification for a major women's tournament.